Divorce Counseling And Therapeutic Interventions For Divorce

 Can therapeutic interventions help couples stay together?

-Couples experiencing marital challenges may wonder whether the intervention of a relationship counselor or therapist can help them repair their relationship without getting divorced.
+Couples experiencing marital challenges may wonder whether the intervention of a relationship counselor or therapist can help them repair their relationship and move forward without getting divorced.

 According to one study published in the Annual Review of Clinical Psychology, “Controlled experimental tests of behavioral and emotion-focused approaches improve the relationships of 60–80% of couples by the end of therapy”.
 It may be important to keep in mind, however, that many factors can contribute to a couple’s decision to get a divorce or stay together.